 Chinese courts tend to be more willing to recognize and enforce foreign divorce judgments involving Chinese citizens so they don’t have to initiate a separate divorce proceeding.
 We are not aware of a single instance where a Chinese court enforced a U.S. non-divorce judgment.

 This memorandum does not address the possibility of your suing the Chinese company directly in China and there are times where doing so makes sense.

-In conclusion, a U.S. court judgment against ______________ will almost certainly not be recognized or enforced in China.
-Unless ___________ has assets in the U.S. or in some country other than China that enforces US judgments, a US judgment will probably not be collectable against this company in any way.
+In conclusion, a U.S. court judgment against ______________ will likely not be recognized or enforced in China.
+Unless ___________ has assets in the U.S. or in some country other than China that enforces US judgments, a US judgment will probably not be collectable against this company.